 It's a dynamic, daily, e-mail discussion forum of occupational and environmental health topics.
 The OEM List virtual community is the largest and oldest (13+ years) mail list in occupational and environmental medicine and has immediate reach to over 3800+ addresses in 75 countries.

 Discussion is continuous, dynamic and entertaining.
-It's also (well, almost always) on-topic, professional in content, and civil in tone due to the dutiful monitoring of distributed messages by Gary Greenberg, MD, the founder and daily moderator.
-Messages are not reviewed prior to posting but the authors of messages that are off topic or not professional in tone receive a private message from Gary reminding them of the listís protocol.
+It's also (well, almost always) on-topic, professional in content, and civil in tone due to the dutiful monitoring by Robb Campbell, MD, MPH and Katherine Kirkland, DrPH, MPH who took on moderating duties in 2018.
+Messages are not reviewed prior to posting but the authors of messages that are off topic or not professional in tone receive a private message from Robb or Kathy reminding them of the list's protocol.

 Recent topics have included:

 Please accept this message as an invitation to join the discussion.
-The OEM List is a _free_ (yes, FREE) electronic mail forum coordinated from Univ.
-N.Carolina's School of Public Health for occupational and environmental health worldwide.
-These readers are themselves a major source of funding for the forum, by voluntary contributions collected just once a year (see http://supporters.occhealthnews.net).
+The OEM List is a _free_ (yes, FREE) electronic mail forum coordinated from UNC's School of Public Health for occupational and environmental health worldwide.
+These readers are themselves a major source of funding for the forum, by voluntary contributions collected just once a year.

 AOEC is the list's major contributor, regarding informational replies, stimulating queries and financial backing.
 AOEC clinical members were the forum's initial members, and still represent a large focus for the international dialog.